Lodaer Img

 When undergoing acupuncture, a professional acupuncturist will insert thin needles into specific acupoints on the skin.
 These needles are left in place for roughly 20 to 30 minutes and may be gently stimulated for an enhanced effect.
 Patients might experience a slight tingle or warmth at the needle insertion site, but overall, acupuncture is considered a painless procedure.

-Advanced Knee Pain Treatment Middletown, NJ
+Pain Management Middletown, NJ

 Is Acupuncture Actually Effective for Knee Pain?